animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 </div>
 <div class="paragraph">
 <p>For example, another case where you need Java or XML configuration is
-when configuring {data-store-name} WAN components, which currently do not have any annotation configuration support.
+when configuring GemFire WAN components, which currently do not have any annotation configuration support.
 However, defining and registering WAN components requires only using the
 <code>org.springframework.data.gemfire.wan.GatewayReceiverFactoryBean</code>